Skip To Main Content

 What is FIPS-140-3?

-Federal Information Processing Standards (FIPS) 140 are specifications developed by the U.S. National Institute of Standards and Technology (NIST) covering security requirements for cryptographic modules.
+Federal Information Processing Standards (FIPS) 140 are specifications developed by the U.S. National Institute of Standards and Technology (NIST) and the Canadian Centre for Cyber Security (CCCS) covering security requirements for cryptographic modules.
 FIPS 140-3 refers specifically to version 3, the current version of the standard.

-Validation is acquired from accredited independent labs and security levels range from level 1 (simple protections) to level 4 (hardened against many forms of attack); the number of applicable requirements and their stringency increases with each level.
+Validation is issued by the NIST Cryptography Module Validation Program following testing by an accredited independent lab.
+Security levels range from level 1 (simple protections) to level 4 (hardened against many forms of attack); the number of applicable requirements and their stringency increases with each level.

-- Mohsen Fazlian, Corporate Vice President, General Manager, Intel Product Assurance and Security
+- Anand Pashupathy, Vice President, General Manager, Intel Product Assurance and Security

 FIPS Commitment